Sejal0404/Customer-Churn-Prediction-with-Casual-Analysis/README.md

-# Customer Churn Causal Analysis
+# Customer Churn Casual Analysis

 A comprehensive machine learning project that predicts customer churn using advanced causal analysis techniques and provides an interactive Streamlit dashboard for business insights.